intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * The RSWG proposes policies that govern the RFC Series as a whole, with input from the community, the RSAB, and the RSCE.
-* The RSAB considers those proposals and approves them, returns them to the RSWG for further consideration, or declines to publish them, as appropriate.
+* The RSAB considers those proposals and either approves them or returns them to the RSWG, which may make further changes or remove them from further consideration.
 * If approved, such proposals are published as RFCs in the Editorial Stream and thus define the policies to be followed by the RSWG, RSAB, RSCE, and RPC.